New Lender FAQs

 Simply register online.
 We will promptly perform a few checks on your details and then, once approved, you can credit funds to your online balance.
-These funds can then be bid on new lending opportunities on the marketplace or used to purchase micro loans on the secondary market.
+These funds can then be bid on new lending opportunities on the Primary Marketplace or used to purchase microloans on the Secondary Marketplace.

 Visit your Dashboard by clicking Dashboard in the navigation, then click the Add Funds button.
 This will give you the account details and your unique reference ID, which you can use to make a bank transfer.
 Thanks to faster-payments, most credits are received within a few hours.
 Before your first transfer into the platform, you will need to provide your address details.

 When you transfer funds to your online account, they are held in a segregated Barclays client bank account, protected by the same regulations that apply to lawyers or accountants who hold client money for the execution of financial transactions.
 Your funds are held in this account until such a time as you lend to a business and we transfer the funds to the business.

 You may access your available funds at any time by clicking the ‘withdraw’ tab on your dashboard.
 Your funds will normally clear with your bank account within a few hours, but may take up to two working days.

 If you have decided to invest in a loan, you can place bids at or below the starting interest rate.